 After additional work, one might desire to publish the changes associated with a private branch.
 The usual way to do this is to merge those changes into a public branch.
 For example:

 fossil update trunk fossil merge private fossil commit

-The private branch remains private.
-(There is no way to convert a private branch into a public branch.)
-But all of the changes associated with the private branch are now folded into the public branch and are hence visible to other users of the project.
+The private branch remains private and is not recorded as a parent in the merge manifest's P-card, but all of the changes associated with the private branch are now folded into the public branch and are hence visible to other users of the project.

 A private branch created with Fossil version 1.30 or newer can also be

 command.
 However, there is no way to convert a private branch created with